Eating out doesn’t have to mean breaking your healthy habits.

 More vegetables (and pay a little extra if you need to)

-According to the Behavioural Risk Factor Survey that was conducted by Hong Kong’s Department of Health in April 2016, only 20.5% of the surveyed participants between ages 18 and 64 years old consume five or more servings of vegetables and fruits on a daily basis.
+According to the Behavioural Risk Factor Survey that was conducted by Hong Kong’s Department of Health, only 20.5% of the surveyed participants between ages 18 and 64 years old consume five or more servings of vegetables and fruits on a daily basis.
 This is astoundingly low as the World Health Organization recommends all adults eat at least five servings of vegetables and fruits a day to prevent chronic diseases such as obesity, diabetes, heart disease and cancer.

 Vegetables and fruits are nutrient powerhouses, so including them as part of meals and snacks is strongly encouraged.
 Unfortunately, when you are eating out, vegetables and fruits are typically not presented in large portions.
 If you are motivated in making healthier food choices, you may wish to pay a little extra by ordering a side order of vegetables.
-On the other hand, if you can’t justify paying the few extra dollars, you can always ask for extra vegetables for your burgers, wraps and pizza.
+On the other hand, if you can’t justify paying the extra, you can always ask for extra vegetables in your burger, wrap or pizza.
 Alternatively, substitute your French fries with a leafy green salad for a change.
-Whichever way you choose to include more vegetables, the better off you will be in the long run.
+Whichever way you choose to include more vegetables, you’ll be better off in the long run.

 Whole grains as your carbs